edcaron/con-reddit-link-opener-firefox/README.md

 ## Features

-### Open Comments
+### Open Comments Or Links

-You can also open the comments in a seperate tab.
+You can chose between opening only the comments, only articles or opening both.

 ### New Tabs Limit